-Advisers: Kuchta, Lance • Offered at Senatobia campus only
+Advisers: Kuchta, Lance • Offered at Senatobia campus only Associate of Applied Science

 Paramedics have fulfilled prescribed requirements by a credentialing agency to practice the art and science of out-of-hospital medicine in conjunction with medical direction.
 Through performance of assessments and providing medical care, their goal is to prevent and reduce mortality and morbidity due to illness and injury.
 Paramedics primarily provide care to emergency patients in an out-of-hospital setting.